 The School of Health Administration offers a Master of Health Planning degree course for persons who have been employed in the health field for at least three years and who hold a degree, normally of at least four years' duration.
 The course is designed to provide the knowledge and skills required to undertake responsibilities for the provision of health services at the federal, state and regional levels.
 It is primarily intended for people who expect to hold positions with broad administrative and planning roles in the health services.

 The degree is awarded on the successful completion of the following program.
-The course is normally taken by one year of full-time study, but applications for part-time enrolment will also be considered.
+The course may be taken by one year of fulltime study, or a longer period of part-time study.